Polis (pōləs): city (Greek); a community characterized by a sense of making a difference for the greater good

 The Polis Center is nationally recognized as a dynamic urban-centered, learning environment with highly professional staff who excel in partnerships, real-world application, and winning solutions for the communities.
 From inception, The Polis Center has been guided by core values that include: making a difference, collaboration, developing creative solutions to real-world problems, accountability, integrity, respect, and stewardship.

 In 1994, we published a 1,600-page encyclopedia that provides a comprehensive social, cultural, economic, historical, political, and physical description of Indianapolis.
 It is hailed as a national model for urban encyclopedias.
-Thanks to the Allen Whitehill Clowes Charitable Foundation, Inc., we are developing the Digital Encyclopedia of Indianapolis aims to be the major source of information on the city and region.
-Designated a legacy project of the Indianapolis bicentennial effort (2020–21), the Digital Encyclopedia of Indianapolis will integrate and access the explosion and fragmentation of knowledge created both as born-digital information and as a large new digital archive.
+We are developing the digital Encyclopedia of Indianapolis, which launched November 2021.
+The web-based, free-access Encyclopedia of Indianapolis aims to be the major source of information on the city and region.
+Designated a legacy project of the Indianapolis Bicentennial Commission, the digital Encyclopedia of Indianapolis will integrate and access the explosion and fragmentation of knowledge created both as born-digital information and as a large new digital archive.